cloud-elements/devportal/_includes/Formulas/scope-retry.md

 #### Retry Formula on Failure Step Scope

 Retry Formula on Failure steps truncate the formula execution and schedule a retry execution for a later time based upon the retry attempt number.
 The result of this equation is used to schedule a retry in minutes.
-The step execution response value for this step, is a `string` as shown in the example below.
+The step execution response value for this step is a `string` as shown in the example below.

 ```json
 {